mesosphere/dcos-docs-site/pages/docs/1.10/networking/tls-ssl/haproxy-adminrouter/index.md

 ---
+layout: layout.pug
-post_title: Configuring HAProxy in Front of Admin Router
+title: Configuring HAProxy in Front of Admin Router
-nav_title: HAProxy in Front of Admin Router
+navigationTitle: HAProxy in Front of Admin Router
-menu_order: 6
+menuWeight: 6
 ---

 You can use HAProxy to set up an HTTP proxy in front of the DC/OS [Admin Router](/docs/1.10/overview/architecture/components/#admin-router).
 For example, this can be useful if you want to present a custom server certificate to user agents connecting to the cluster via HTTPS.
 DC/OS does not currently support adding your own certificates directly into Admin Router.